webix-hub/docs/data/api/refs/ui.gridsuggest.md

 - api/link/ui.gridsuggest_borderless_config.md - used to hide the component borders
 - api/link/ui.gridsuggest_container_config.md - an html container (or its id) where the component needs initializing
 - api/link/ui.gridsuggest_css_config.md - the name of a css class that will be applied to the view container
-- api/link/ui.gridsuggest_disabled_config.md - disables item
+- api/link/ui.gridsuggest_disabled_config.md - indicates whether an item is enabled or not
 - api/link/ui.gridsuggest_filter_config.md - custom filtering function
 - api/link/ui.gridsuggest_fitmaster_config.md - size suggest box to the master control
 - api/link/ui.gridsuggest_gravity_config.md - sets the view gravity (1 by default)